rasterio/rasterio/docs/quickstart.rst

     Affine(30.0, 0.0, 358485.0,
            0.0, -30.0, 4265115.0)

-A dataset's :attr:`~rasterio.io.DatasetReader.transform` is an affine transformation matrix that maps pixel locations in (row, col) coordinates to (x, y) spatial positions.
+A dataset's :attr:`.DatasetReader.transform` is an affine transformation matrix that maps pixel locations in (row, col) coordinates to (x, y) spatial positions.
 The product of this matrix and ``(0, 0)``, the row and column coordinates of the upper left corner of the dataset, is the spatial